lucasdillmann/nginx-ignition/README.md

 - SSL certificates (Let's Encrypt, self-signed or bring your custom one) with automatic renew (when applicable)
 - Server and virtual hosts access and error logs
 - Multiple users with role-based access control (RBAC)
+- Native integration with TrueNAS Scale, allowing to easily configure to proxy to an app hosted in your NAS

 ## Getting started